juliokscesar/griffinLog/README.md

 ## Building
 ### Windows
 - Using the source code
-    - Just `#include "jkscLog.h"` in your code and add jkscLog.c to compile with your project.
+    - Just `#include "griffinLog.h"` in your code and add griffinLog.c to compile with your project.
 This library can be used with C++ as well.
 - Using Static Library
     - Requirements: CMake >= 3.9 and MinGW or Visual Studio.
     - Open PowerShell on the repository root folder and execute `mkdir build; cd build`